vishalraut21066/luxury-watch-website/README.md

 ## 🎯 Key Features Explained

 ### Horizontal Scroll Collection
-The watch collection uses GSAP ScrollTrigger to create a smooth horizontal scrolling experience, allowing users to view each watch individually.
+The timepiece collection uses GSAP ScrollTrigger to create a smooth horizontal scrolling experience, allowing users to view each timepiece individually.

 ### Smart Navbar
 The navigation bar automatically hides when scrolling down and reappears when scrolling up, providing more screen space while maintaining easy access.